markomanninen/draversal/README.md

 ---

 # Method: `max_depth`

 ## Description
-Returns the maximum depth of the traversal tree of the current node.
+Returns the maximum depth of the traversal tree of the current item.

 ## Behavior
  - Calculates the maximum depth of the traversal tree.